-The Freedom of Information Act 2000 (FOIA) was introduced to foster a culture of openness in government.
+The Freedom of Information Act 2000 (FOIA) was introduced to foster a culture of openness across the public sector.
 It does this in two ways:

 - FOIA gives the public a general right of access to information held by public authorities

-Greater detail can be found on the Information Commissioners website www.ico.org.uk.
+Greater detail can be found on the Information Commissioner's Office (ICO) website www.ico.org.uk.
 Specific information for each House, including what information is included in their publication scheme and how to request access to information, can be found on the Commons- and Lords-specific information pages.

 Requests for information